selinaGit/SortNFiles/README.md

 ```
 Limitation:
-With limited time, some codes are duplicated and not optimized
+With limited time, some codes are duplicated and not optimized, such as use config file instead of Hard code at .java file.
+the method and variable naming could be better.

 Result:
 Writing 100 files take around 4-6 seconds